 With these skills in hand, there are endless possibilities to create your ideas with an Arduino.
 This is only a small sliver of topics that can be discussed on Arduino properties.
-During your week, you will have many sensors at hand.
-To better understand them, simply Google the sensor name and the data sheet for it will appear.
+To better understand your sensors, simply Google the sensor name and the data sheet for it will appear.
 This will help with the wiring and coding for the sensor.
 Good luck!